pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 You will need to select the Submission Type, Series, the Role in submission, and add notes to the Editor (if applicable).

-Once you have completed this form, click agree to the terms and click ‘Save and continue.'
+Once you have completed this form, click agree to the terms and click **Save and continue**.

 ![](./assets/learning-omp_role-specific-workflow_auth-subm-2.png)